kaleben0/The_Source/README.md

 * Update /functions/source_db.php, /functions/db_index.php with your database settings (database name, host, username, password)
 * Click the Gear icon in the upper right corner and edit your settings.

-Modify your php.ini (for image uploads)
+<h5>Modify your php.ini (for image uploads)</h5>
-This sets the max download size as 20Mb, you can make it higher if needed.
+* This sets the max download size as 20Mb, you can make it higher if needed.
 `file_uploads = On`
 `upload_max_filesize = 20M`
 `post_max_size = 20M`

-Permissions
+<h5>Permissions</h5>
-* chown -R www-data:www-data the_source
+* Set the owner/group of the directory as the default for your webserver (www-data) `chown -R www-data:www-data the_source`
-* chmod -R 755 the_source/images/
+* Set your images directory as writable so that you can upload your images `chmod -R 755 the_source/images/`
-* chmod 777 the_source/css/custom.css
+* Set your custom.css file as writable so that you can customize your css `chmod 777 the_source/css/custom.css`

 <h3>It is HIGHLY recommended that you protect your site with at least Basic Authentication </h3>
 * HTAM (HTAccess Manager) can be accessed in the Main Menu, which you can use to add username & password as well as set up your .htaccess file.